Perl/perl5/README.md

 ## New flags

-This could change overtime and we could come with a better solution, but right now this is what has been implemented in the `core-p7` branch.
+This could change over time and we could come with a better solution, but right now this is what has been implemented in the `core-p7` branch.

 ### -e promotes v7.0 standard